ChrstphrHll/npc_gen/students/Kazoan Windward.md

 ---
 ### Description
 - 2nd year Firbolg Ranger in Treskal
-- curly white hair that's parted to the side, slightly obscuring an eye, Pale Green eyes, and Pale Gray skin
+- short frizzy white hair that's plain, Pale Green eyes, and Pale Gray skin
 - Is Restrained and Vague, and has Austerity as their ideal

 ### Organizations